PeterNgTr/insomnia-plugin-sync-gist-multiprovider/README.md

 ## Installation

-Install the `insomnia-plugin-gist-sync` plugin from Preferences > Plugins.
+Install the `insomnia-plugin-multi-gist-sync` plugin from Preferences > Plugins.

 ## Configure

 ### 1. Create a personal access token.

-[On your github account](https://help.github.com/pt/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) with `gist` scope/permission.
+[On your github account](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) with `gist` scope/permission.

 Or [in your Gitlab account](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html#creating-a-personal-access-token) with the `api` scope.